inf380p/fall2021/_posts/elliott/2021-12-01-work-session.md

 published: true
 ---

-Forthcoming

-{% comment %}

 # Q & A

-* Five (5) hours of Open Office Hours next week: Monday 1-3 and Weds 12-3 (normal class time).
-Grab a 30 minute slot, and/or drop in on someone else's slot during those times.
+* Four (4) hours of Open Office Hours over the coming week: Friday 11-1 and Weds 12-1 and 2-3 (normal class time, minus a research presentation I need to attend).
+Grab a 15 minute slot Fiday, and/or drop in on Wednesday.
 * Strategies for everyone's code:
   * encapsulate 'naked' code
   * Group like things into Classes.
 Variables => Attributes  Functions => Methods etc.
   * Manage scope: pass things you'll need inside functions/methods in as arguments, `return` things you'll need afterwards
   * Definitions of functions and classes are great candidates for putting into custom modules (new files) as long as you manage scope correctly.
-  * Your main.py file should succinctly communicate what your program does **overall**.
+  * Your main.py file should succinctly communicate what your program does **overall**, due to well-named variables, functions, etc. and good use of custom modules.
   * Tweak/iterate.
 Analysts: this means thinking of new ways to view your data.
 Turtlers: this means small alterations to your games that make them more fun
   * Everyone: make sure your interfaces are **robust** and **graceful**.
+*

 # Agenda